-Financial industry publisher, Jim Marous rightly claims, “Financial institutions must be able to deliver an easy to navigate, a seamless digital platform that goes far beyond a miniaturised online banking offering.”
+Financial industry publisher, Jim Marous rightly claims, “Financial institutions must be able to deliver an easy to navigate, a seamless digital platform that goes far beyond a miniaturized online banking offering.”

 Did you know that 87% of the population in India and China are fintech consumers, compared to the global average of 64 percent in 2019?

-Neo-banks deliver focussed and secure banking experience through their technology and customised financial services.
+Neo-banks deliver focussed and secure banking experience through their technology and customized financial services.

 Here are some advantages of Neo-banking solutions: